nikolanoxon/CarND-T2P5/README.md

 epsi[t+1] = epsi[t] - v[t] * delta[t] / Lf * dt;

 In total, the variable constraints I used were cte, epsi, v, delta, accel, ddelta, and jerk.
-I prioritized a high weight on epsi, delta, and ddelta (the rate change of delta).
-This prioritized smooth steering over other parameters.
-Velocity, acceleration, and jerk were all minimally weighted so that the vehicle would tolerate changing speed to accommodate the other constraints.
-The CTE was tuned up just slightly so that the vehicle would try to stay centered.
+I prioritized a very high weight on epsi (50000) since that seemed to help significantly in curves both by slowing the vehicle and cornering correctly.
+Delta and ddelta (the rate change of delta) had a medium weight to prioritized smooth steering over other parameters (1000, 1000).
+The CTE was tuned just slightly so that the vehicle would try to stay centered (25).
+Velocity, acceleration, and jerk were all minimally weighted so that the vehicle would tolerate changing speed to accommodate the other constraints (1, 1, 1).

+Per the advice of the Slack forums, I also included a constraint to minimize acceleration while turning -> (accel*delta)^2.
+This helped to slow down the vehicle additionally in curves and was set to a weight of 1000.

 #### Latency